‘WOODWORM’ – A GENERIC TERM.

 My aim is to negate all of the foregoing situations by spending the time it takes to provide my Customers with an honest and accurate assessment of the conditions existing at the time of the inspection.

-You should be assured that fulfillment of your requirements provides the job satisfaction that I strive for on every survey undertaken.
+You should be assured that fulfilment of your requirements provides the job satisfaction that I strive for on every survey undertaken.

 For more information concerning my services please provide the information requested below: